-Whitney Wade, one of the most decorated players in the history of University of Georgia Golf, was named assistant coach at her alma mater on May 16, 2013.
+Whitney Wade Young, one of the most decorated players in the history of University of Georgia Golf, was named assistant coach at her alma mater on May 16, 2013.

 "I'm excited to have Whitney return to UGA and again represent Georgia Golf," head coach Josh Brewer said.
 "She's extremely competitive and a direct link to the last great era of golf here at Georgia.
 Her playing resume speaks volumes.
 She was a three-time All-American and played in three U.S. Opens."